stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-3-ha-dns/overview.md

 Unbound was added to both Pi-hole nodes to provide **local recursive DNS resolution**.

-This means each Pi-hole node can resolve DNS queries directly rather than depending on a third-party public upstream DNS provider.
+This means each Pi-hole node can resolve DNS queries directly instead of depending on a public upstream DNS provider.

 ---